Office Location: Founders Hall, Room 121 (Career Development and Counseling Center) & Meriden Center, Room 104

 While she feels fortunate to have had such variety in her career, she loves the common threads of collaboration, getting things done, as well as seeing and helping students learn and mature.
 This is most prevalent in her current job as student retention specialist.

 In this position, Judy does whatever it takes to keep MxCC students on track and enrolled in the College so they can fulfill their personal and profession goals.
 She is on the lookout for those students who may be struggling for a wide variety of reasons – and lets them know there is an abundance of support here for them.
 She wants students to make the connection between their academic planning and their career goals, and understand how poor choices have a ripple effect in their college lives.
+She will ask you to develop personally meaningful answers to the questions: 1.
+How do you want to change as a result of your college experience? and 2.
+What would you be doing right now if you really wanted to be a successful college graduate?
 As Judy likes to say, “If you don’t know where you’re going, you’ll probably end up somewhere else.”

 One particular group Judy has always enjoyed working with is the student veterans.
 She was involved in the 2010 opening of the Veterans’ OASIS program at MxCC, a dedicated location in the Jean Burr Smith Library that brings veterans together for academic, career and social support.
 She currently serves as the OASIS Coordinator helping them through any issues or concerns and creating a vibrant community for them on campus.

 She also coordinates the New Student Orientation program at MxCC, teaching the “MxCC Way” to incoming first-year and transfer students.
-Through this endeavor, Judy created the College’s student handbook which is being upgraded to an online format.
+Through this endeavor, Judy created the College’s student handbook.

-Judy also is a co-advisor for S.P.E.A.K., Students Promoting Equality, Acceptance and Knowledge, and has co-chaired the Annual MxCC Foundation Golf Classic for its first nine years.
-She is co-chair of the student development committee at the College and has served on several committees including promotion, tenure and scholarship.
+Judy also has served as a co-advisor for S.P.E.A.K., Students Promoting Equality, Acceptance and Knowledge, and has co-chaired the Annual MxCC Foundation Golf Classic for its first nine years.
+She was co-chair of the student development committee at the College and has served on several committees including promotion, tenure and scholarship.
 Additionally she has taught Freshman Seminar multiple semesters over the years.

 Judy earned a bachelor’s of arts degree in biology psychology from Wells College in New York.
 She pursued a master’s of arts degree in educational and counseling psychology at the University of Connecticut.